 So, when I saw this post about the cutest bath fizzies and how easy they are to make, I was sure that I would make them and they would be the best thing since peppermint bark.
-I was going to make a million of them and give them as last minute gifts to everyone I knew.
-Even strangers I met at the store.
+I was going to make a million of them and give them as last minute gifts to everyone I knew: the mailman, the bank tellers, the newspaper boy, random strangers passing by, the dog walkers, kids waiting for the bus.

 So, I assembled the ingredients: